massma/nyc-gathering/content/index.md

 Somewhere to discuss and engage with climate and/or ecology that:

-  * Does not require long distance travel, with its associated energy/carbon costs, for people local to the NYC area.
+  * is local to the NYC area, avoiding long distance travel and its energy/carbon costs for people living nearby.
-  * Does not require digital conferencing tools (Zoom, etc.).
+  * is in-person.
-  * Does not require intensive preparation or scientific "production" (abstract submission, presentations, posters, etc.).
+  * is in an outdoor space, reducing the risk of COVID-19 spread while grounding the gathering in local NYC ecologies.
-  * Does not require a registration fee.
+  * free to attend (no registration or funding required).
-  * is in an outdoor space.
+  * builds knowledge through discussion and community; does not require formal preparation or scientific "production" (abstract submission, oral/poster presentations, etc.).

 ### Potential locales (ideas and feedback welcome)